 Under Article 25 of the Federal Constitution of 1988, the distribution of piped natural gas in Brazil is a monopoly reserved to the states.

-With the exception of Rio de Janeiro and São Paulo, most states began creating state concessions and forming gas distribution companies only in the early 1990s.
-Several states opted for a tri-partite ownership model, where the state maintained 51% control of voting shares, but divided the remaining voting and preferred shares equally among a federal government partner - Petrobrás in all cases - and a private partner.
+With the exception of CEG-Rio de Janeiro and São Paulo, most states only began creating state concessions and forming gas distribution companies in the early 1990s.
+Several states opted for a tripartite ownership model, where the state maintained 51% control of voting shares, but divided the remaining voting and preferred shares equally among a federal government partner - Petrobrás in all cases - and a private partner.
 Other states, such as Amazonas, are just now forming their concessions.

 As piped gas distribution is an incipient industry, a common characteristic across all states is closed access and geographical exclusivity.
-State governments have successfully defended their concessions against attempts to bypass the state gas companies and supply gas directly to large industries and power plants.
+State governments in Brazil have successfully defended their concessions against attempts to bypass the state gas companies and to supply gas directly to large industries and power plants.
 Initial exclusivity is essential to the objectives of many state governments to privatize their concessions.

-The Brazilian natural gas sector has been progressively liberalized over the last two to three years.
-Petrobrás no longer has monopoly rights over the import and wholesale supply of gas, and numerous new entrants are involved in the exploration for and production of gas and oil in onshore and offshore Brazil.
-Pricing of [domestic] wholesale gas supplies continues to be regulated but is expected to be liberalized when new gas suppliers enter the market.
+The Brazilian natural gas sector has been progressively liberalized over the last two or three years.
+Petrobrás no longer has monopoly rights over the import and wholesale supply of gas, and numerous new entrants are involved in the exploration for and production of onshore and offshore gas and oil.
+Pricing of domestic wholesale gas supplies continues to be regulated but is expected to be liberalized when new gas suppliers enter the market.

 The following chart provides an overview of the structure of the natural gas industry in Brazil: